bsamek/evergreen-wiki/Project-Commands.md

 ```

 #### attach.artifacts
-This command allows users to add files to the task page without using the `s3.put` command.
+This command allows users to add files to the "Files" section of the task page without using the `s3.put` command.
+Suppose you uploaded a file to https://example.com/this-is-my-file.
+You can then add a link to Files element on the task page by:

 ```yaml
 - command: attach.artifacts